EMMC-ASBL/tripper/README.md

 License and copyright
 ---------------------
 All files in this repository are licensed under the [MIT license](LICENSE).
-If not stated otherwise in the top of the file, it has copyright &copy; 2022 SINTEF.
+If not stated otherwise in the top of the files, they have copyright &copy; 2022 SINTEF.